The Last Supper

-The Last Supper by Leonardo da Vinci is considered as the most famous religious art in history.
+The Last Supper by Leonardo da Vinci is considered the most famous religious art in history.
 Leonardo da Vinci was a mysterious man himself and all of his great creations also have some mystery in it.
-Many art analyst say that this painting have many hidden code or meaning or message.
+Many art analysts say that this painting has various hidden code or meaning or message.

-Dimension of The Last Supper was 460 × 880 cm (180 × 350 in) covering the dining hall of Santa Maria della Grazie church.
-This painting have the 13 person in it.
+The dimension of The Last Supper was 460 × 880 cm (180 × 350 in) covering the dining hall of Santa Maria Della Grazie church.
+This painting has 13 people in it.
 The Twelve Disciples and Jesus Christ himself.
-The Twelve Disciples were (left to right) Bartholomew, James Minor, Andrew, Judas, Peter, John, Thomas, James Major, Philip, Matthew, Thaddeus and Simon.
+The Twelve Disciples were (left to right) Bartholomew, James Minor, Andrew, Judas, Peter, John, Thomas, James Major, Philip, Matthew, Thaddeus, and Simon.

-After long process of destroy an restoration, this painting is still standing with its significant, wonderful and creative characteristics.
-And The Last Supper is still one of the most famous masterpiece of Leonardo Da Vinci.
+After a long process of destruction and restoration, this painting is still standing with its significant, wonderful and creative characteristics.
+And The Last Supper is still one of the most famous masterpieces of Leonardo Da Vinci.